LaurelWalkerDavis/Hospital-Database-System/README.md

 java -jar Hospital.jar
 ```
 ### Windows
-On a Windows machine, open a terminal and navigate to the location of the Hospital.jar file.
+On a Windows machine, open the command prompt and navigate to the location of the Hospital.jar file.
 Execute the following command:
 ```bash
 java -jar Hospital.jar
 ```